csyizhou/FGADR-2842-Dataset/README.md

 Once you agree to register to download the FGADR dataset, please sign the form and email to yizhou.szcn@gmail.com.
 You will receive a link to the download over email (FGADR will be released, once the paper is published).
 Note that you may not share the link to download the dataset with others.

+# [Code for Task 3]

+The codes for the proposed inductive transfer learning method can be found in https://github.com/csyizhou/Ocular-Multi-Disease-Identification.

 Contact: yizhou.szcn@gmail.com